- Many of your friends never may have known someone their own age with cancer and may not know what to say or worry about saying the wrong thing.

 - Ask them to keep calling you, even if you don’t always feel like talking.

-- Ask them to keep inviting you to things.
-Even if you can't always go, you'll go when you can.
+- Ask them to keep inviting you to things, even if you can’t always go – you’ll go to things when you can.

 - If you can’t go out, ask some friends over to watch a movie or just hang out together.

-- If you can't see your friends, ask them to keep in touch online or through texting, instant messaging, phone, or e-mail.
+- If you can’t see your friends, ask them to keep in touch online, through texting, instant messaging, phone, or e-mail.